Onboarding, Induction, Orientation and Training – What's the Difference?

 An effective employee onboarding starts the moment your new hires sign their contracts and accomplish all the required employee paperwork.
 We call this the pre-boarding phase.
 New employee onboarding should consist of you sending a welcome email to your new employee, giving them an employee handbook, introducing them to your company's culture and work environment, emailing or talking to current employees about new hires (and their soon-to-be teammates), and preparing them for their first day by setting up their workstation, discussing with them the job responsibilities and keeping them up to date on new tasks and projects.

 Employee onboarding is not limited to when new hires physically begin the job but usually takes place up to several days before a new team member physically walks through the door.
-Organisations do this to make sure everything is in place before a new recruit even arrives.
+Organizations do this to make sure everything is in place before a new recruit even arrives.
 This will help streamline the process and set the stage for the next steps.

 A successful onboarding program helps HR professionals and your leadership team ensure that each new hire understands their contract, has adequate role clarity and enjoys a smooth transition into the business even before they even officially begin.